 The Retail, Direct to Consumer, and Emergency Markets address regional food security, or the residents' access to healthful, affordable, and culturally appropriate foods at all times.
 The region's food security was not the focus of this study, but it is important to identify the market channels used to address food security.
 The regional food security map is included to depict the availability of food geographically through retail locations, seasonal farmers markets, and food pantries.
 The map seems to show a food desert, or geographic area lacking means to obtain affordable, nutritious food in Blaine, Joyfield, Arcadia, and Pleasanton Townships.
 However, according to the Agricultural Parcels map, these townships have the greatest density of agricultural land.
-Retail locations, farmers markets, and food pantries are not available in these rural locations, leaving underserved residents with growing food for themselves, shouldering the additional burden of having to travel outside of their area for assistance, or truly going without access.
+Perhaps retail locations, farmers markets, and food pantries are not available in these rural locations because underserved residents are either growing food for themselves, have the additional burden of having to travel outside of their area for assistance, or truly do not have access.